MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ### Secured access with Azure Active Directory (AD) Application Proxy

 We partnered with Azure Active Directory team to integrate Power BI mobile applications with Azure Active Directory (AAD) Application Proxy.
-With this configuration you can connect to Report Server hosted inside the enterprise boundaries from Power BI Mobile app, without the need to setup complex on-premise configuration.
+With this configuration you can connect to Report Server hosted inside the enterprise boundaries from Power BI Mobile app, without the need to set up complex on-premise configuration.
 Read more on [Power BI mobile and AAD Proxy Integration](https://powerbi.microsoft.com/blog/access-on-prem-report-server-from-your-power-bi-mobile-app-with-azure-active-directory-application-proxy/).
 Learn [how to configure application proxy and Power BI](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-integrate-with-power-bi).

 ## July 2019